RyanNielson/awesome-unity/README.md

 ## Books

 * [Unity in Action, Third Edition](https://www.manning.com/books/unity-in-action-third-edition) - Create your first 2D, 3D, and AR/VR games with the awesome Unity game platform.
+* [Game Programming Design Patterns: With examples in C# and Unity](https://www.manning.com/books/game-programming-design-patterns) - Learn 15 essential design patterns that will save you time and improve the quality of your games.

 # Contributing
 Please see [CONTRIBUTING](https://github.com/RyanNielson/awesome-unity/blob/master/CONTRIBUTING.md) for details.